 Whiteface, Wilmington and Lake Placid also received high marks from the magazine’s readers for its scenery (#2), resort dining (#3), après ski (#3), mountain character (#4), family programs (#7), challenging terrain (#7), overall terrain (#9), overall satisfaction (#9) and lodging (#10).

 “This continues to show that that we’re much more than a ‘ski town,’” remarked ORDA president/CEO Ted Blazer.
 “It shows that skiers and guests come to the area to experience and appreciate all that there is to offer, on and off the mountain.”

-The start of another exciting skiing and riding season on the Olympic mountain is just around the corner.
-The 2012-‘13 season is expected to begin, conditions permitting, Friday, Nov.
-23. New upgrades this season include the addition of snowmaking to Hoyt’s High Trail, the purchase of a new Pistenbully 600W groomer as well as the addition of several new low-energy snowmaking guns.
+The start of another exciting skiing and riding season is just around the corner.
+The 2011-12 season is expected to begin, conditions permitting, Friday, Nov.
+25. New upgrades this season include seven new automated snow guns, a Pisten Bully Snow Groomer, the new Rossignol Experience rental ski center and enhanced on-mountain dining.

 Skiers and riders can still save on their seasons pass.
 Through Nov.
 15, the adult non-holiday pass is just $679.
 The adult full season pass is only $849, while the young adult full season pass is on sale for just $385.
 The junior full season pass price is $299; the senior non-holiday is $565; while the senior full season pass price is $720.
 Skiers and riders over the age of 70 can purchase their full season pass for only $210.